lgreski/datasciencectacontent/markdown/rprog-breakingDownCorr.md

         ## Read the sensor files into a list() of data frames

-        ## Process the list of sensor files by calculating
+        ## Process the list of sensor data frames by calculating
         ## number of complete cases, and if this number exceeds
         ## the threshold value passed to the function, calculate the correlation
         ## between nitrate and sulfate for the sensor